suwanshree/star-yelp/README.md

  <img src="react-app/src/images/singlelisting.png" width=auto height=auto>

-* Once in the single listing page logged in users can add their own review if it is not a listing owned by them.
+* Once in the single listing page, logged in users can add their own review, if it is not a listing owned by them.
 Here they can also edit and delete their own review.
 To be fair to listing owners, users have a limit of one review per listing.

  <img src="react-app/src/images/newreview.png" width=auto height=auto>